 A Subtrope is the humourous book-and-author gag sometimes referred to as Batty Books.
 If a lot of characters in a given work have a punny name, it could be an example of Punny Theme Naming.
 If a group of people's last names form a pun, it could relate to The Law Firm of Pun, Pun, and Wordplay.

 See also: Who's on First?, Who Names Their Kid "Dude"?.
+For a list of tropes with Punny Names, see Just for Pun.

 open/close all folders